andela/suyabay/readme.md

 [![Build Status](https://travis-ci.org/andela/suyabay.svg)](https://travis-ci.org/andela/suyabay)
 [![License](https://poser.pugx.org/andela/suyabay/license.svg)](LICENSE.md)

-Suyabay Podcast is an aggregator of podcasts for Suya lovers across the net.
-The purpose of this site is to help Suya lovers find new podcasts and contents.
-I encourage you to subscribe to the individual podcasts feeds and support the content creators.
+Suyabay Podcast is an open source project using the full features of `laravel`.
+The main purpose of this project is to help Suya lovers find new podcasts and contents.

 ## Installation
 1. Clone the repository into your project folder